CodingClubUC3M/codingclubuc3m.github.io/about.md

 ## Topics suggestions

-If you want to contribute a talk and are looking for inspiration, you may want to take a look into some suggestions (~~strikeout~~ text means the topic was already covered) of topics that could be of interest to the participants.
-Feel free to suggest topics in which you are interested that are not listed here.
+If you want to contribute a talk and are looking for inspiration, you may want to consider some suggestions (~~strikeout~~ text means the topic was already covered) of topics that could be of interest to the participants.
+Also, feel free to suggest topics in which you are interested that are not listed here!

-1. `R` packages:
+1. About `R` packages:

     - [animation](https://cran.r-project.org/web/packages/animation)
     - [dplyr](https://cran.r-project.org/web/packages/dplyr)